 What does this have to do with Matthias Stork’s video essay on Chaos Cinema/ Classical Cinema that began this multi-part personal meditation a month ago?
 Well, I’m just a working filmmaker coming to terms with a film style, Chaos Cinema, which seems antithetical to what many generations of filmmakers have practiced.
 There’s not much danger this will be the only technique as long as filmmakers strive for narrative clarity.
 Chaos Cinema seems by definition to be disjunctive, even fragmentary.
 But wait.

-The French New Wave beached over fifty years ago but it, too, began as a much discredited, iconoclastic assault on the French “tradition of quality.”
+The French New Wave beached more than 50 years ago but it, too, began as a much discredited, iconoclastic assault on the French “tradition of quality.”
 Its bold methods embraced by a generation of ex-film critics redefined cinema style, no more so than in one of its earliest manifestations, Jean-Luc Godard’s first feature, Breathless.
 An early scene of Jean-Paul Belmondo driving a stolen car jump cuts time and space inside the closed vehicle.
-Quick, disruptive cuts around his stopped car as a motorcycle cop approaches him, followed by a unexpected ECU of Belmondo’s gun, reflect stylistic traits that within a few years found a partner in the New American Cinema of the 70s.
+Quick, disruptive cuts around his stopped car as a motorcycle cop approaches him, followed by a unexpected ECU of Belmondo’s gun, reflect stylistic traits that within a few years found a partner in the New American Cinema of the 1970s.
 Here is the scene:

 Consider the simple screen direction violation of Belmondo’s car (L-R) being chased by the cop (R-L).
 This screen direction reverse is no more a mistake than the abrupt image size changes and jump cuts throughout the film, a kind of proto-chaos aesthetic.
 Yet, later in the hotel room scene with Jean Seberg (as in the middle act of Contempt), in an improvised two-character dialogue scene shot in few setups, it seems to stretch time (and some viewer’s patience) to the breaking point.
 It doesn’t aspire one whit to traditional narrative structure.
 The film comes at you in scene bursts, a kind of celluloid quanta.
 The movie defies narrative logic up to the very end with Seberg standing blank faced over Belmondo’s supine body in the middle of a Paris street.
 Godard, more than any director of the time, influenced my American film school generation that had gown up with mainstream movies from the humanist directors that came out of the Depression and World War II.
 The first American cinema eruption of this new wave came in 1967 with Bonnie and Clyde, the script that writers Benton and Newman first offered to Godard, then to Truffaut.
 Wisely, neither wanted any part of the Hollywood system.